 What I Learned From Selling Trash

 Second, I’ve learned people are wasteful.
 This dumpster was not an anomaly.
 We live in a transient society and people are constantly moving all the time.
 If you live in an apartment (and especially if you live in a nice apartment), find out where people dump their furniture when they move out.
 I guarantee there is some spot in your building where trash is building up when people move out.
 Even after we moved out of that apartment, we are still regularly finding trash on the street.
 People are lazy.
-They throw things away, rather than sell it or donate it.
+They throw things away, rather than sell them or donate them.
 I know I’ve done that before too.

 Finally, there’s more demand for things than you think.
 I think we all live in our own bubble and assume that everyone wants the same things as us.
 Since beginning this trash finding adventure, I’ve sold things that I never thought anyone would buy.
 Early on, for example, I saw a bunch of used Voss bottles in the trash.
-If you don’t know what Voss water is, it’s a fancy water that comes in a really cool looking bottle.
+If you don’t know what Voss water is, it’s fancy water that comes in a really cool looking bottle.
 I thought that these might be worth something, so I picked them up and listed them up on eBay.
 They sold right away.
 This was literally trash, but someone wanted it.

 Tips For Selling Trash Finds